King Says There Will Be No Solution To Palestinian Issue At Jordan's Expense

-During a meeting at Al Husseiniya Palace with retired army and security chiefs, His Majesty said Jordan's strength and political, economic, and security resilience are a point of strength for the Palestinians, stressing that this nation has been built with the will and determination of its people, and everyone must put its national interest and security above all else.
+During a meeting at Al Husseiniya Palace with retired army and security chiefs, His Majesty said Jordan's strength and political, economic, and security resilience are a point of strength for the Palestinians, stressing that this nation has been built with the will and determination of its people, and everyone must put its national interest and security above all else, according to a Royal Court statement.

 His Majesty expressed pride in the Jordan Armed Forces-Arab Army and security agencies as they defend the homeland, voicing confidence in their capabilities and readiness.